trulacgc-tcnetwork/validator.tcnetwork.io/README.md

   ```

-You have to do some step before run `[7] Create validator ` as below:
+- You have to do some step before run `[7] Create validator ` as below:
-- You have to wait for your node sync to latest block.
+ 1.You have to wait for your node sync to latest block.
-- You can check status by this command: `curl -s localhost:60657/status | jq -r .result.sync_info`
+ 2.You can check status by this command: `curl -s localhost:60657/status | jq -r .result.sync_info`
-- You need to go to discord or faucet page to get the faucet first and then you run step `[7] Create validator `
+ 3.You need to go to discord or faucet page to get the faucet first and then you run step `[7] Create validator `

-This is step for you in case want to remove or upgrade your node:
+- This is step for you in case want to remove or upgrade your node:

   ```
   [A] Remove Node